Over 1 day

-- Drive 2 × 2-foot stakes at the top and the bottom of the slope.
+- Drive a 2-foot stake into the ground at the top of the slope.
+Put a second stake at the bottom of the slope.

-- Run a level mason’s line between the stakes, measuring and evenly marking locations for posts along the line with tape.
+- Run a level mason’s line between the two stakes.
+Measure equally spaced locations for the fence posts along the line.
+Mark those locations with tape.

 - Drop a plumb bob from the tape marks on the line to transfer the marks to the ground.